 Audit & Supervisory Board Members and Audit & Supervisory Board

-• The Audit & Supervisory Board receives reports from Audit & Supervisory Board Members on the status of performance of duties and reports from officers and employees on important matters related to auditing, and also makes decisions regarding auditing policies and auditing plans.
+• The Audit & Supervisory Board receives reports from Audit & Supervisory Board Members on the status of the performance of their duties and reports from officers and employees, etc. on important matters related to auditing, and also makes decisions regarding auditing policies and auditing plans.

 Internal Auditing